vrabbi/lab-carvel-bundles/workshop/content/exercises/18-private-network.md

 The important difference to note at this point is the ``-f educates-private/.imgpkg/images.yml`` option passed to ``kbld``.
-This tells ``kbld`` that rather than resolving image references based on what was in the deployment resources, to remap the image references to the local copies of the images stored in the private image registry.
+This tells ``kbld`` that rather than resolving image references based on what was in the deployment resources, to remap the image references based on what exists in the rewritten images lock file, to the local copies of the images stored in the private image registry.

 There are a couple of other differences with the command as well, which we will cover next.